georghz/ContainerShips/README.md

 # Assumptions
 In this section, I have outlined important assumptions made during the assignment, such as ship dimensions, stacking rules, and crane operations.

-# Documentation
-# Logic
-I have provided an overview of the assignment's logic, including the structure of containers, ships, and sections.

 # Tasks and Documentation
 Here, I have documented my approach to each task, including the functions used and their roles in the code.

 Task 1-3: Container Data Structure

 Task 4 & 6: File Handling

 Task 5 & 7: Container Loading

 Task 8 -10: Ship Balance and Weight Calculation

 Task 11 & 12: Crane Operations